thempel/python-tutorial/README.md

-# Python tutorial for TRR186 PhD-students and postdocs
+## introduction to python
-Download via the green "Clone or Download" button -> "Download zip".
+Download via the green "Clone or download" button -> "Download ZIP".